benjaminlackey/datascience/README.md

 # datascience
-Portfolio of data science projects
+Portfolio of data science projects.
+Descriptions of each project are available on my [website](https://benjamindlackey.com/data-science/).